Triangular prism

-Properties
+Special cases

 A triangular prism has six vertices, nine edges, and five faces.
-Every prism has 2 congruent faces known as its bases, and the bases of a triangular prism are triangles.
-The triangle has 3 vertices, each of which pairs with another triangle's vertex, making up another three edges.
+Every prism has two congruent faces known as its bases, and the bases of a triangular prism are triangles.
+The triangle has three vertices, each of which pairs with another triangle's vertex, forming three edges.
 These edges form three parallelograms as other faces.
-If the prism's edges are perpendicular to the base, the lateral faces are rectangles.
-The prism is called a right triangular prism.
-This prism may also be considered a special case of a wedge.
-Topologically a triangular frustum is the same polyhedron.
-Still, the two triangles are different sizes, and the sides are slanted trapezoids.
+It is also considered a special case of a wedge, a polyhedron with two triangular and three trapezoidal faces.
+A triangular prism can have the form of a right prism, meaning that its edges are perpendicular to the base, forming rectangular-shaped lateral faces.
+Like any-sided prism, it has all vertices lying on the parallel bases, a prismatoid.